ankouros/pTerminal/docs/contracts.md

 - Update the contract in `samakia-specs` first.
 - Sync into this repo with `make sync-contracts`.
 - Note any expectations changes in `issues-tracker.md` and `ROADMAP.md`.
+- Evaluate contracts across samakia-fabric, samakia-platform, and pTerminal on every prompt.